tmartiro/monfolder/README.md

 ## monfolder

-This version is monitor specified folder  for a new file or folder creation.
-When folder or file is created it executes specified script which was passed as an argument to binary.
+This version is monitor mount point for a new file creation.
+The program figures out even if file is created in subdirectories (recursive way).
+When file is created it executes specified script which was passed as an argument to binary.

+It uses linux kernel  fanotify API for monitoring events. [http://man7.org/linux/man-pages/man7/fanotify.7.html]

 ### how to compile
 - clone repo